What does the People's Charter Foundation stand for?

-For decades, the Labour party, dominated by the Islington elite, has overlooked the working class, the people.
+For decades, the Labour party, dominated by the Islington elite, has overlooked the working class, the British people, putting migrants first.
 We must refuse to give in to those Remoaners, such as Emily Thornberry, who say we should not wave British national flags.
-We must always demand for smaller government, lower taxes, and a strong military.
+We should be proud of our identity.

 We welcome you to form in your constituency a Chartists group that stands for the six points above, and protests not just for Brexit but all of the above.
 It is time to stand up to the establishment.
 The internationalist unpatriotic "chattering classes" of the Islington metropolitan elite, many who worked in the arts and non-profits, never had a real job and are completely out of touch with the British people.
 Enough is enough.
 The people won't accept this any longer.
 We are British and proud to be!

 Form a Chartists group in your constituency now >>